There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Pro: Chief (+4pts)

-As a kid, I remember not liking this character, but he was an effective antagonist.
+As a kid, I remember not liking this character, but that was because he was an effective antagonist.
 I feared him catching Tod and Copper together when they were young, and I feared him catching Tod once Tod was an adult fox.
-I will admit, I had a simple-minded perspective of this character as a kid, because as an adult, I have a more complex one.
-Sure, he is an antagonist in the sense that he is a threat to Tod, but he is really just doing his job well.
+What I find interesting about this character while watching this movie as an adult, was that he really was not an antagonist.
+Sure, he was technically an antagonist in the sense that he was a threat to Tod, the main character, but he was really just doing his job loyally—that job just was not in Tod's best interests.

 Con: Widow’s Decision (-2pts)

-This was a really minor issue, but I felt that Widow made an unjustified 180 degree flip, in terms of her defense of Tod.
-I get her decision, but thought the filmmakers did a poor job of justifying it.
-They could have just had her realize that Tod is now an adult fox, meaning her job was complete.
+This was a really minor issue, but I thought the widow made an unjustified 180-degree flip, in terms of her defense of Tod.
+I get her decision, but I thought the filmmakers did a poor job of justifying it.
+They could have just had her realize that Tod was now an adult fox, meaning her job was complete.
 Instead, they forced this whole dramatic moment that felt like it came out of nowhere.

-Widow went from aggressively defending Tod, to all of a sudden having a complete change of heart (even though a lot of time had passed between the two incidents that led to her decision).
+The widow went from aggressively and unconditionally defending Tod, to all of a sudden having a complete change of heart.
 Again, I get her decision, I just thought the filmmakers did a poor job of getting her there.
-At the end of the day, this is just a kid's movie, so plot expectations should be managed accordingly.
-Even still, this was a very minor issue, so did not impact my enjoyment of the movie.
+At the end of the day, this was just a kid's movie, so ripping into the flaws in its plot is a little pointless.
+Still, this was a very minor issue, so it did not impact my enjoyment of the movie.
 I was still able to connect with the moment dramatically, and it was necessary to move Tod's story forward.
-I just thought the filmmakers could have done a better job of justifying Widow's decision.
+I just thought the filmmakers could have done a better job justifying the widow's decision.

 Pro: The Animals (+5pts)

-Whether it be the birds and caterpillar around the farm, or the various animals that lived in the wildlife reservation, the animals in this movie were fun.
-The two birds and their mission to get the caterpillar provided a few entertaining scenes, then the filmmakers switched it up by introducing the group of animals that live in the wildlife reservation, and seeing Tod trying to integrate with them provided a few entertaining scenes as well.
+Whether it was the birds and caterpillar around the farm, or the various animals that lived in the wildlife reservation, the animals in this movie were fun.
+The two birds and their mission to get the caterpillar provided a few entertaining scenes, then the filmmakers switched it up by introducing the group of animals that lived in the wildlife reservation, and seeing Tod trying to integrate with them provided a few entertaining scenes as well.
 Then there was the motherly Big Mama who looked over them all.
-The movie is about Tod and Copper, but the rest of the animals made for an entertaining group of secondary characters.
+The movie was about Tod and Copper, but the rest of the animals made for an entertaining group of supportive characters.

 Con: Amos (-1pts)